cetz-package/cetz/src/vector.typ

   }
 }

-/// Ensures a vector has an exact dimension.
+/// Ensures a vector has an exact number of components.
 This is done by passing another vector `init` that has the required dimension.
 If the original vector does not have enough dimensions, the values from `init` will be inserted.
 It is recommended to use a zero vector for `init`.
 ///
 /// - v (vector): The vector to ensure.
 /// - init (vector): The vector to check the dimension against.
 /// -> vector
 #let as-vec(v, init: (0, 0, 0)) = {
-  for i in range(0, calc.min(dim(v), dim(init))) {
+  for i in range(0, calc.min(v.len(), init.len())) {
     init.at(i) = v.at(i)
   }
   return init